Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

 //     ~~~~~~~~
 ```

 This string is what we called as import specifiers.
-Actually, in the language specification, it just a meanless string.
+Actually, in the language specification, it is just a meanless string.
 The meaning of this string is defined by the host too.
 Let's check out what import paths we have used in our library.

 ```js
 import {} from "react";